geeknik/sick/README.md

 ## Acknowledgments

 Thanks to all the contributors and supporters of the SiCK project:
-* that one guy who did that one thing that one time
+* that one guy who did this one thing that one time
+* those other two guys who will always remain nameless
+* the faceless shadow outside my window
+* the heavy breathing and clicking on phone
+* hi!~